breakthatbass/conway/README.md

 If you'd like to contribute a pattern follow the steps above for adding patterns.
 If you find bugs, you can raise an issue or fix it too.

 ## TODO
+1. add feature to read from RLE files
-1. add more starting patterns
+2. add more starting patterns